 Prioritizing Case Worker Safety In Texas

-Penelope Doherty, a program development expert at Texas Department of Family and Protective Services for more than 15 years, developed that agency’s innovative Worker Safety Support initiative after two caseworkers were severely injured at home visits.
+Penelope Doherty, a program development expert at Texas Department of Family and Protective Services for more than 15 years, developed that agency’s innovative Worker Safety Support initiative after two case workers were severely injured during home visits.
 She now assists other groups with lone workers to establish or enhance safety support processes.

 How did you get involved with caseworker safety?